CES 2021 TV preview: 8K, OLED, MicroLED screens remain huge, hype shrinks

 Lots of Samsung, TCL and LG, less Vizio and Hisense

 I'll start with the basics.
-Here are the top 5 US TV brands by units sold and dollars (the number of TVs and the amount of money spent on TVs).
-Like all the data in this article, it's from NPD applies to 2020 through Cyber Monday week ending Dec 5th.
+Here are the top five US TV brands by units sold and dollars (the number of TVs and the amount of money spent on TVs).
+Like all the data in this article, it's from NPD and applies to 2020 through Cyber Monday week, ending Dec.
+5.

 2020 market share by brand